-If you are unsure whether the Portal contains a record for a location where birds have been observed, click on Locations Map from the menu on the right margin of the home page, select the county in which you observed the birds, then use the Google Map widget to navigate to the location.
-Click on a blue or yellow balloon, if needed, to zoom in to view locations obscured beneath the balloon.
-If you find that the location already exists in the Portal, click on +Add an Observation on the white balloon containing the location name and geographic coordinates to begin the data entry process.
+If you are unsure whether the Portal contains a record for a location where birds have been observed, click on Locations Map from the menu on the right margin of the home page, select the county in which you observed the birds, then use the Google Maps widget to navigate to the location.
+Click on an orange balloon to view the name, coordinates, and whether this location is a breeding colony, and click on the "x" in the upper right corner to close the balloon.
+If you find that the location already exists in the Portal, click on "+Add an Observation" in the balloon to begin to enter a new Observation record.
 If you observed birds in a location that is not in the Portal, follow the instructions below to first enter a new location record, and then proceed to enter an observation record for this location.

 To Add a New Location Record

-To add a new location record, select Locations Map from the menu on the right margin of the Home Page.
-Scroll to the bottom of this page and select +Add a New Location.
+To add a new location record, select Locations Map from the menu on the right margin of the Home Page, scroll to the bottom of this page and click on "+Add a New Location".

 Fill in the data entry fields beginning with Location Name.
-Provide a location name that is intuitive and easy for you and others to remember.
-Try to incorporate landscape features (e.g., Willow Creek) or nearby roads if possible.
-In ownership, enter either Public or Private.
+Provide a location name that is brief and intuitive and easy for you and others to remember.
+Do not use the Location Name field to provide directions to the site; rather, try to incorporate landscape features (e.g., Willow Creek) or nearby roads if possible.
+Do not identify private property owners in the Location Name.
+In the Ownership field, enter either Public or Private.
+And again, do not identify the owners of private property in the Ownership field.

-If you know the geographic coordinates of the location where birds were seen: on the Google Map widget, enter the geographic coordinates (e.g., 38.1098, -121.2345) into the Geoposition field where "Enter a location" appears grayed-out, and then click on the magnifying glass icon.
+If you know the geographic coordinates of the location where birds were seen: on the Google Maps widget, enter the geographic coordinates (e.g., 38.1098, -121.2345) into the Geoposition field and then click outside the Geoposition box to navigate to these coordinates.
+Click on Satellite to view the position of the pointer and if you need to make adjustments, click on the map to move the pointer to the desired position then click outside the Geoposition box again to save these coordinates.

 Select primary and secondary nesting substrates from the menus of choices (for breeding colony locations).